 3D Printing Is A Limitless Technology

 3D printing is seemingly a limitless technology with never-ending possibilities and applications within manufacturing.
 It seamlessly combines many processes from design to development.
-But equally, as with any relatively new technology, it can be daunting for those who are used to more traditional manufacturing methods and machinery.
+But equally, as with any relatively new technology, it can be daunting for those who usually use more traditional manufacturing methods and machinery.

 Anyone can learn 3D printing and its software.
 However, like any new tech it will take time and money to switch.
 Some companies may need convincing to invest when they have processes proven to be effective.